MobiusSync/mobiussync.github.io/faq.markdown

     content: >
       - Avoid paying cloud providers for storage - sync between your own devices directly.

-      - Use an open and sync protocol and sync engine, with many advanced features and high configurability.
+      - Use an open and secure protocol and sync engine, with many advanced features and high configurability.
   - title: What can and cannot Möbius Sync do?
     content: >
       **Möbius Sync** can sync files between multiple remote devices and multiple folders.
 The included Syncthing engine is very powerful and highly configurable.

+      **Möbius Sync** can sync files in it's own app sandbox as well as (from 1.23.1) *EXPERIMENTAL* support for files in other apps' sandboxes.
+See *Files in other app's sandboxes*.

       **Möbius Sync** is restricted by iOS security and performance features in a few ways:

       1. No iOS app can run continuously in the background.
 This means that **Möbius Sync** can only connect to other devices whilst the app is open, for a short time thereafter, and whenever it is triggered to run briefly in the background.
 See *Background sync*.

-      2. iOS apps cannot access each others' files.
-This means you will need to copy files in and out of Syncthing using the Apple *Files* app.
-See *Accessing my synced files*.

-      3. Photos and videos are not stored as files under iOS.
+      2. Photos and videos are not stored as files under iOS.
 This means you cannot sync photos and videos directly using Syncthing.
 See *Syncing my photos and videos* for future plans.
   - title: Background sync
     content: Apple iOS restricts apps from running continuously in the background, but apps can run for short times sporadically. **Möbius Sync** uses various methods to invoke background behaviour.
-Minimum interval between quick syncs and power syncs can be configured under Settings, but iOS schedules background activity in an adaptive manner that is not predicatable and sometimes counter-intuitive.
-It may take 24 hours to start sync but you can expect a total of 1-2h of sync activity per day once stable.
+The minimum interval between quick syncs and power syncs can be configured under Settings, but iOS schedules background activity in an adaptive manner that is not predicatable and sometimes counter-intuitive.
+It may take 24 hours to start to sync but you can expect a total of 1-2h of sync activity per day once stable.
-  - title: Accessing my synced files
+  - title: Accessing my files within the Möbius Sync sandbox
     content: >
       To access files that have been synced onto your iPhone or iPad from another device: